wwsheng009/yao-plugin-email/readme.md

 the default plugin folder path is `<YAO_EXTENSION_ROOT>/plugins/`, the default value for YAO_EXTENSION_ROOT is the app folder, you can change the YAO_EXTENSION_ROOT in the .env file。

+## feature

+- send email,including the attachement,and send to multi users
+- receive email

 ## build